 Our SAFE CFI-PRO™ workshop covers the whole extended envelope catalog and application to both initial and recurrent training.
 We also cover “client-focused” flight training to combat the 80% drop out rate in initial flight training.

 Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
-Our amazing member benefits pay back your contribution (like 1/3 off your annual ForeFlight subscription)!
-Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
-Our CFI insurance was developed specifically for CFI professionals (and is the best value in the business).
+Our amazing member benefits pay back your contribution (1/3 off your ForeFlight subscription)!
+Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitate CFI+DPE teamwork.
+Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).